Security operations#

 - Compliance posture — certifications, audit scope, regulatory readiness

-- Data sovereignty — where data resides, per deployment
+- Data sovereignty — where data resides and exactly what leaves your cluster

 - Privacy controls — PII detection and masking, domain controls, credential isolation